We receive lots of emails from people asking us how to get started constructing a building out of shipping containers.

 Just one thing: Building code!
 What is allowed?

 That is something most people do not think about.
-The container is a generic product, but climate, fire regulations etc are not…
+The container is a generic product, but climate, fire regulations, etc. are not standard across all countries.

 14. Nederland Colorado Shipping Container Home